eoos-systems/eoos-project-if-win32/README.md

 ```
 C:\REPOSITORY\EOOS> cd scripts\python
-C:\REPOSITORY\EOOS\scripts\python> python Make.py --clean --build EOOS --install --config RelWithDebInfo
+C:\REPOSITORY\EOOS\scripts\python> python Make.py --eoos WIN32 --clean --build EOOS --install --config RelWithDebInfo
 ```

 None that the *--config* parameter can be one of *Release*, *Debug*, *RelWithDebInfo*, *MinSizeRel*, but for developing purpose we recommend to pass *RelWithDebInfo*.

 Having done all the steps, EOOS will be installed to the *C:\Program Files (x86)* directory, and you will be able to find EOOS in by using `find_package()` command in your CMake project.

 An example of your root *CMakeLists.txt* may be the next: